Learning Material Sample

 Where income is received from a trust or the drawdown facility from a pension, it may be possible to arrange to have this postponed from one year to another

-What type of investments should be a primary consideration for non and 0% income tax payers?
+What type of investments should be a primary consideration for non-taxpayer and starting rate taxpayers?

 Answer : Purchase course for answer

-With the introduction of the higher rate of capital gains tax, this is now more important.
 Those who do not usually use their exempt amount could consider selling investments to realise gains within the annual exempt amount.
-Where gains exceed this, it may be advantageous to sell further assets to incur losses.
 Where assets are being offset against gains, only sufficient losses to reduce the gain to the annual exempt amount should be brought forward.
-Where assets can be split, such as shares or unit trust holdings, it may be beneficial to make any required sales in two transactions over two tax years, in order to benefit from two annual exempt amounts...
+Where assets can be split, such as shares or unit trust holdings, it may be beneficial to make any required sales in two transactions over two tax years, in order to benefit from two annual exempt amounts.

 Shortened demo course.
 See details at foot of page.